Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 See also § 12.2.

-## 7.9.3 Improving performance with the SIMD struct
+## 7.9.3 Improving performance with SIMD
+(See also Vectorization: § 20.5.6)
 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you do the same operation across a vector in a single instruction, greatly improving performance.

 Mojo’s SIMD struct type is defined as a struct in the builtin `simd` module and exposes the common SIMD operations in its methods, making the SIMD data type and size values parametric.
 This allows you to directly map your data to the SIMD vectors on any hardware.